Listed below are some of the mistakes you try to avoid when acquiring a new domain name:

 3. Thinking “good enough” instead of best

 You have the potential to lead your industry with your domain.
-A one-time cost provides ongoing marketing benefit for your business.
+A one-time cost provides ongoing marketing benefits for your business.

 4. Not pursuing your ideal name if it is taken

 Did you come up with an idea for a domain name only to find out someone registered it before you?
 Even if the domain is in use, the owner may still be interested in selling it for an affordable amount.

 5. Not considering alternative options if your ideal name is taken

 Don’t get discouraged if your ideal domain is unattainable.
 You may be surprised at other domains out there for you.
 You might find a better domain than your original choice!

 6. Not researching potential trademark conflicts before buying the domain